frvrdre/frvrdre/README.md

 I'm **21**, a **father**, and currently building my skills in web development through JavaScript, Scrimba, and real projects.

-Right now, I'm focused on getting better at **JavaScript** by building projects, practising consistently, and learning how to understand code properly instead of just copying it.
+Right now, I'm focused on getting better at **JavaScript** by building projects, practising consistently.

 My goal is to become confident enough to build clean, useful websites and apps on my own, then move towards front-end/full-stack development.